chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag handler_custom_interface_run_report_safely

-The ``run_report_safely`` method is used to run the report handler, rescuing and logging errors that may arise as the handler runs and ensuring that all handlers get a chance to run during the chef-client run (even if some handlers fail during that run).
+The ``run_report_safely`` method is used to run the report handler, rescuing and logging errors that may arise as the handler runs and ensuring that all handlers get a chance to run during the Chef Infra Client run (even if some handlers fail during that run).
 In general, this method should never be used as an interface in a custom handler unless this default behavior simply must be overridden.

 .. code-block:: ruby